arisac/docusaurus-boilerplate/docs/start.md

 # Get Started

-This is a Docusaurus pre-config starter template for i18n docs & posts using Docusaurus `v2.0.0-beta.9`, Typescript, Sass, Local Search
+This is a **pre-configured Docusaurus starter template** for i18n docs & posts using Docusaurus `v2.0.0-beta.9`, Typescript, Sass, Local Search etc.

+A live demo build directly from this repository is deployed on [docusaurus-boilerplate.vercel.app](https://docusaurus-boilerplate.vercel.app) which means you can start a docs site exactly like the demo out of the box.

 You are viewing the latest version of the template demo and neccessary docs to help you quickly start a docs site.
 Try browse around this site to see the pre-configed features, full feature list can be find under [Boilerplate Features](./features.md)